5 Technology Trends You Need to Know to Work in Any Industry

 Another exciting emerging technology is machine learning, which is essentially a computer’s ability to learn on its own by analyzing data and tracking repeating patterns.
 For example, social media platforms use machine learning to get a better understanding of how you’re connected with those in your social network.
 They do this by analyzing your likes, shares and comments and then prioritizing content from your closest connections, serving you that content first.

 How it’s affecting industries: In addition to shaping your day-to-day interactions with friends on social media, machine learning is also changing the way companies do business with customers.
-According to Deloitte, companies like Google are using machine learning on mobile devices which can continue learning even when offline.
+Companies like Google are using machine learning on mobile devices which can continue learning even when offline.
 The result?
 Machine learning is reshaping the way businesses interact with their customers in a big way by helping them anticipate and meet customer needs more easily.

 3. Virtual reality (VR)

 Remember watching movies about virtual reality and thinking how cool it would be if it was actually like that in real life?
 Well, it’s about to be.
 Although VR has been around since the 1950s, until recently the technology wasn’t able to deliver the fully immersive digital experience users have been craving.
 That’s about to change with recent improvements to both hardware and programming, and the effects are going to be felt across almost every industry from retail to education.